Overview

 Credit System

 All generations consume credits based on the tool and output specifications.
-For example:
+Credit costs vary by tool — for example:

-Check your remaining credits in the Magic Hour dashboard or programmatically via the API.
+Check your remaining credits in the Magic Hour dashboard or the Developer Hub.

 Pricing Options

-Subscriptions: Fixed monthly costs with locked-in credit amounts
+Subscriptions: Fixed monthly costs with predictable credit amounts

 For high-volume enterprise needs, contact [email protected] for custom pricing.